fraber/openproject-time-tracker/ROADMAP.md

   There is /api/v3/time_entries/available_projects
   that returns only suitable projects.
 - Tested with database from Jens (0.5)
+- Removed/processed ToDo's in the source code (3h)
+- Added Ext.msg error messages in case of backend errors (0.5h)
+- Fixed issue when adding multiple new entries.
+  OpenProject API doesn't support batch updates.
+  Modified the client to save changes one-by-one (0.2h)
+- Check that configData.host does not have trailing slash ("/"):
+  It's no problem apparently.
+- Remove sync code in main.js and other places (0.5h)
+- New time entry (+) isn't saved and there are no red triangles;
+  When creating a new line/entry the red triangles don't appear yet even though data is not yet saved.
+  Now showing "triangles" (0.1h)

 ## V0.0.1: Mock-Up with static data (released 2022-07-09)